-In addition to our individual Members, Companions and Fellows, our membership community includes Organisational Members in three different categories:
+In addition to our individual Members, Companions and Fellows, our membership community includes Member Organisations in three different categories:

-Constituent Organisations are required to nominate a discipline-based Electoral College with which to align themselves.
+Constituent Organisations are required to nominate a discipline-based Electoral College with which to align themselves (list of CO by Electoral College).

 On this page: